centreon/centreon-documentation/versioned_docs/version-22.10/connect/openid.md

 If you turn on **Enable automatic management**, users that log in to Centreon will be automatically [granted rights](../administration/access-control-lists.md), as they will be linked to [access groups](../administration/access-control-lists.md#creating-an-access-group) according to the rules you have defined.

 - Define which attribute from which endpoint will be used to retrieve values for enforcing relationships with access groups.
-- **Apply only first role**: If several roles are found for a specific user in the identity provider's information, then only the first role will be kept.
-If the option is turned off, all roles will be kept.
+- **Apply only first role**: If several roles are found for a specific user in the identity provider's information, then only the first role will be applied.
+If the option is turned off, all roles will be applied.
 - Match an attribute retrieved from the identity provider with the access group you want the user to belong to.

 For example, the **Introspection endpoint** gives you the following response and **Apply only first role** is enabled.
 The **Roles attribute path** will